Skip to main content

 How Does Stress Affect Breathing?
 Understanding Shortness of Breath

-Your body has a way to warn you when you're in danger.
-The fight-or-flight response is what it's called.
 When you're stressed, your brain makes hormones like cortisol and adrenaline.
 These chemicals get your body ready to do something.
 They make your chest muscles tighten, and your airways narrow.
 This makes you feel like you can't take a full, satisfying breath.
+StatPearls via NCBI confirms that the sympathetic nervous system mediates physical anxiety symptoms, including shortness of breath and hyperventilation, through the release of norepinephrine and adrenaline.
+This is why stress-induced breathing difficulties feel involuntary: they are.

 300 000+ women feel